-The financial statements have been prepared by management using the following IFRS.
-The accounting policies have been applied consistently for all periods presented in these audited annual financial statements.
+The following accounting policies have been applied consistently for all periods presented in these audited annual financial statements.

 a) Joint interest

 A portion of the Company's exploration, development and production activities is conducted jointly with others through an unincorporated joint venture.
 These financial statements reflect only the Company's proportionate interest of these jointly controlled assets and the proportionate share of the relevant revenue and related costs.